[22] Cheerful

 You can also watch the Australian Story episode, 'Blind leading the blind' about two remarkable blind musicians who grew up attending Braille Music Camp and went on to creat the world's first open source screen reader.

-I should include a qualification about the quality of the Musescore virtual instruments.
-I noticed a large difference in quality between Musescore 3 and Musescore 4 versions.
-I found the Musescore 4 virtual instruments were so quiet I had to put ff (double forte) on each one and the quality was nothing like the rich tones that I had relied on with Musescore 3.
+I should include a qualification about the quality of the MuseScore virtual instruments.
+I noticed a large difference in quality between MuseScore 3 and MuseScore 4 versions.
+I found the MuseScore 4 virtual instruments were so quiet I had to put ff (double forte) on each one and the quality was nothing like the rich tones that I had relied on with Musescore 3.
 When these scores were opened in another version the dynamics were obviously off because of this.
-As a result of this I went back to using Musescore 3.
-I can't guarantee the quality of instrument outputs if the files are opened in a version other than Musescore 3 and please take dynamic markings as only suggestions as they are for what suits Musescore not real instruments.
+As a result of this I went back to using MuseScore 3.
+I can't guarantee the quality of instrument outputs if the files are opened in a version other than MuseScore 3 and please take dynamic markings as only suggestions as they are for what suits MuseScore not real instruments.

 All files are free and there is no sign up or other requirements for download.
-There are however, licence terms which apply to both my Musescore files and PDF files:
+There are however, licence terms which apply to both my MuseScore files and PDF files:

-A note about Musescore
+A note about MuseScore.com

 My debut trumpet EP - what went right, what went wrong